"A work of art [that] no amateur astronomer should be without."

-This edition of the Firefly Planisphere is updated for use to 2022.
-It shows the position of the stars for every night of the year.
-Icons that describe star magnitudes -- the larger the symbol, the brighter the star -- make it easy to locate specific stars.
-Stargazers will be able to locate planets, stars, constellations, globular clusters, nebulas, galaxies and other celestial wonders.
+The planisphere shows the position of the stars for every night of the year.
+Icons describe star magnitudes -- the larger the symbol, the brighter the star -- making it easy to locate specific stars.
+Stargazers will be able to identify planets, stars, constellations, globular clusters, nebulas, galaxies and other celestial wonders.

-With its sturdy construction, smooth wheel rotation, easy-to-read booklet and protective pocket, the Firefly Planisphere is simply the handiest guide to the night sky for the amateur astronomer.
+With its improved features, sturdy construction, portability, weather resistance, smooth wheel rotation, easy-to-read booklet and protective pocket, the Firefly Planisphere is simply the handiest guide to the night sky for the amateur astronomer -- all at the same price as the previous edition, just $19.95.

 Robin Scagell is the author of Stargazing with a Telescope and five other astronomy titles.
 He runs Galaxy Picture Library, which is devoted to photographs of astronomy and space.